fenago/pytest-quick-start-guide/pytest-quick-start-guide/Lab_5.md

     (<https://docs.pytest.org/en/latest/writing_plugins.html>).
--   Brian Okken\'s wonderful book about pytest Python testing with pytest, which delves deeper than this book does, has an excellent chapter on how to write your own plugins.
+-   Brian Okken\'s wonderful book about pytest Python testing with pytest, which delves deeper than this book does, has an excellent lab on how to write your own plugins.

-In the next chapter, we will learn how to use pytest with existing `unittest`-based test suites, including tips and suggestions on how to migrate them and incrementally use more of pytest\'s features.
+In the next lab, we will learn how to use pytest with existing `unittest`-based test suites, including tips and suggestions on how to migrate them and incrementally use more of pytest\'s features.